*This is a spoiler-free review for season two so feel free to read on!*

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Locke & Key season two in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Surviving Summer in the comments section below.
 Thanks so much for reading and happy viewing!

 Amy Koto, TV Fanatic Girl